Impeachment inquiry in the United States: Logistics of a federal impeachment inquiry

 In some impeachment inquiries, legal counsel for the federal official that is the subject of the inquiry has been allowed to be involved.
 But there is no legal requirement that lawyers for the subject be given any accommodation for involvement, and in some instances there has been no such accommodation in impeachment inquiries.

 If a committee conducting an impeachment inquiry holds hearings as part of inquiry, these would typically be governed by the House and committee rules, as well as any specific rules outlined in any authorizing resolution for the inquiry.
 Such hearings are generally public, but are allowed to be closed-door pursuant to regular House rules that permit closed-door hearings either due to the need to protect evidence or testimony that would imperil national security, the need to protect sensitive law enforcement information, or because a hearing might "defame, degrade, or incriminate the witness".
 However, authorizing resolutions for the inquiry might alter the procedures for allowing closed-door hearings.
-In practice, sometimes impeachment inquiries have had closed-door proceedings, and other other times they have had open-door proceedings, while sometimes there has been a mix of both.
+In practice, sometimes impeachment inquiries have had closed-door proceedings, and other times they have had open-door proceedings, while sometimes there has been a mix of both.

 A committee tasked with running an impeachment inquiry may, after its investigation has been conducted and evidence submitted from other investigations has been reviewed, hold a meeting to consider articles of impeachment.
 This is referred to as a "markup".
 For any article of impeachment to advance from the committee to a full vote of the House, a simple majority vote of the committee is typically needed so that the committee can forward the article.
 The committee may forward multiple articles, with each one usually requiring a separate vote of the committee.

 An impeachment inquiry, as opposed to an investigation not given that designation, may possibly be seen by courts as having a greater legally-required "legislative purpose" to access certain privileged materials.
 There is legal argument that impeachment inquiries may have a greater need for specific factual information than traditional congressional investigations.
 Furthermore, there is legal argument that the importance that impeachment plays as a constitutional role means to address misconduct of federal officials and upholding the balance of the separation of powers means that impeachment investigations need to be provided the strongest deference when balanced against confidentiality interests of the executive branch of the United States government.
 Federal courts, however, have ruled very little on how executive privilege relates to conventional congressional investigations or impeachment inquiries.
 The Supreme Court of the United States has never addressed the application of executive privilege to materials being sought for an impeachment investigation.
 There is some legal argument that courts have no role in adjudicating impeachment matters.